Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Proposed Method

 where $\eta_x$ is an adaptive coefficient determined by:

-Here, $\mathbf{\widetilde{y}}_x[k==y]$ denotes the refined label confidence of sample $x$ for class $y$, and $\eta$ is a constant threshold set to $0.2$.
+Here, $\mathbf{\widetilde{y}}_x[k==y]$ represents the confidence score of sample $x$ being assigned to class $y$, which is obtained from the refined soft label $\mathbf{\widetilde{y}}_x$, and $\eta$ is a constant threshold set to $0.2$.
 This adaptive coefficient ensures that samples with higher label confidence contribute more substantially to updating the corresponding memory feature $m_y$, while low-confidence samples have limited influence.

 Compared with methods~\cite{shi2023dual,shi2024multi} that only penalize noisy samples based on label certainty, the proposed label refinement directly constructs low-biased cross-modality labels by incorporating modality-specific augmentations and dynamically updating the modality-shared memory.
 Since an image and its modality-specific augmentation contain different modality-related information, exchanging their predictions for label smoothing effectively reduces label noise induced by modality-specific cues.
 Furthermore, the dynamic memory updating scheme prevents the memory bank from accumulating noisy representations, thereby ensuring more reliable predictions for refining labels.